 Kids love challenges, and so do adults.
 This blog post features a fun eLearning solution using one of the top authoring tools in our industry: Articulate Storyline.
-As you will see, this game has great potential for both adults and kids.
+As you will see, this game-based learning solution has great potential for both adults and kids.

 Read: Digital Easter Egg Hunt in the E-Learning Household